mcr/madinas-bcp/draft-richardson-madinas-bcp.md

 ## Paid/Captive Internet Services

 A common case for hotels, airports and coffee shops is that they have an unencrypted network id.
-Guests connect to this network, but the network contains a captive portal {{RFCCAPTIVE}} which "hijacks" all connections, and then demands a credential.
+Guests connect to this network, but the network contains a captive portal {{CAPTIVE}} which "hijacks" all connections, and then demands a credential.
 Often these credentials are somewhat trivial: a room number with a matching guest last name.
 Some hotels demand far more complex logins, including use of loyalty system logins to enable access.